 We can answer any questions you may have about our services or how these products work.
-Read a sample of commonly asked questions below.
+Read a sample of HVAC frequently asked questions below.

 When should I have my furnace or Air Conditioner serviced/cleaned?

 Manufacturers recommend service and checking of the safety devices be checked on a yearly basis.
 A gas furnace can produce carbon monoxide and could be dangerous if not vented correctly.
 The ideal time for your furnace to be serviced is in the fall, before you turn it on.
 Air Conditioners need to have the refrigerant(R-22, 410A) levels checked to make sure it is operating efficiently.
 The best time to have you’re A/C looked at is in the spring.
 Heat pumps should be serviced in both, the spring and the fall every year.

 When it’s time to replace my Air Conditioner, should I go with a larger unit?

 Not always.
 Many factors are considered when determining the size A/C unit you need such as, the size of your house, insulation levels, duct work size, etc. Just putting in a larger Air Conditioner can not only cost more to operate and may not be as comfortable.
 Having a unit to large can possibly damage your unit.